 I’m speaking at SQL Saturday Virginia Beach — June 8

+Saturday, June 8 is coming soon (a week from this Saturday).
+How will you be spending it?
 For me, I will be speaking at SQL Saturday #839, Virginia Beach that day.
-I will be doing my presentation entitled: “Disaster Documents: The role of documentation in disaster recovery.”
-In my presentation, I tell the story of my company and my workgroup — which had an office in the World Trade Center on September 11, 2001.
-I had written several documents for our organization, and they ended up being critical to our recovery.
+I will be doing my presentation entitled: "Disaster Documents: The role of documentation in disaster recovery."
+In my presentation, I tell the story of … Continue reading I’m speaking at SQL Saturday Virginia Beach — June 8

 Memories of 9/11